Axiomatic Analysis of Medial Centrality Measures: Preliminaries

-The standard Betweenness and Stress Centralities are the sum of the t-Betweenness and t-Stress Centralities, respectively, over all target nodes $t \in V$ with unit node weights.
+The standard Betweenness and Stress Centralities for an unweighted graph are the sum of the t-Betweenness and t-Stress Centralities, respectively, over all target nodes $t \in V$ with unit node weights.

-Both measures have the following interpretation.
-Imagine $b(s)$ packets are sent from each node $s \in V$ through the shortest path to the target.
-Now, if one of the shortest paths is chosen uniformly at random, then the expected number of packets that visits a specific node is equal to t-Betweenness Centrality.
-In turn, if the packet is sent through all the shortest paths at once, then the number of packets that visits a specific node equals t-Stress Centrality.

-So far, we considered measures which are based on the underlying assumption that the information travels the network through shortest paths.
+Betweenness and Stress Centralities are based on the underlying assumption that the information travels the network through shortest paths.
 Such an assumption makes sense in settings in which the whole structure is known beforehand and the process is optimized.
-However, this is not the case in many real-world applications.

-The opposite approach is proposed in measures based on the random walk.
-Assume the information packet starts from a source node $s$ and moves randomly through the network.
-In each step, it chooses one of the outgoing edges of a node it is in uniformly at random and moves along this edge.
+The opposite approach is proposed in \emph{Random Walk Betweenness Centrality}.

+Assume an information packet starts from a source node $s$ and moves randomly through the network.
+In each step, it chooses one of the outgoing edges of the node it is in, uniformly at random, and moves along this edge.
 To measure the role in transferring the information to one specific target node $t$, node $t$ is treated as an absorbing node in which all packets end their travel (technically, this is achieved by deleting outgoing edges of $t$).
-Now, the role in connecting node $s$ to $t$ in the random-walk version of Betweenness Centrality is defined as the expected number of times a packet visits a specific node.
+Now, the role in connecting nodes $s$ to $t$ in the random-walk version of Betweenness Centrality is defined as the expected number of times a packet visits a specific node.

-Formally, let us denote by $\mathds{P}(\omega_{G,s}(k) = v)$ the probability that the random walk on graph $G$ that starts in node $s$ after $k$ steps will be at node $v$.
+Formally, let us denote by $\mathds{P}(\omega_{G,s}(k) = v)$ the probability that the random walk $\omega_{G,s}$ on graph $G$ that starts in node $s$ after $k$ steps will be at node $v$.
 We define t-Random Walk Betweenness Centrality as follows.

 \begin{definition} For a graph $G = (V, E) \in \mathcal{G}_t$ with weights~$b$, \emph{t-Random Walk Betweenness Centrality} of node $v \in V$ is defined as follows:

 \end{definition}